 This service started in 2019.
-NCBI have two ECLOs employed to cover patient support in three Dublin hospitals- The Royal Victoria Eye and Ear, CHI at Temple Street, Crumlin Children’s Hospital and Mater Misericordiae University Hospital.
+NCBI have two ECLOs employed to cover patient support in four Dublin hospitals- The Royal Victoria Eye and Ear, CHI at Temple Street, Crumlin Children’s Hospital and Mater Misericordiae University Hospital.

 The NCBI campaign aims to highlight the vital role that ECLOs have in supporting people at the point of diagnosis within the hospital setting and the need to expand their availability to all acute eye hospital settings across the country.